IBM-Cloud/HybridBanking-Android/README.md

 Bind the **Language Translation** and **Tone Analyzer** (in the Bluemix Labs catalog at the bottom of the regular catalog) services to this application.

 ### Link Android Application to the Feedback Manager app
 The Android application for this demo will submit the feedback directly to the node.js application we just created.
 In a real world scenario, the app would write to a database leveraging the Secure Gateway service and the Feedback Manager application would read from that database.
-You could maybe use APIm to expose that database as a Bluemix custom service.
-To keep things simple, we will skip this part.
+You could use API Management to expose that database as a Bluemix custom service.
+To keep the demo simple, the Android application will communicate directly to the Feedback Manager application.

 1. Open Android Studio again and drill down to:
 `BlueBank/app/src/main/java/com/bluemix/bluebank/MainActivity.java`